 - Mozilla Firefox current release

-- Apple Safari 5
+- Apple Safari 5 or newer

 - iPhone iOS 9 and above

 To view your eStatements you must have Adobe Acrobat Reader version 7.0 or greater.
 A free copy of Adobe may be downloaded at www.adobe.com.

 Your AccessID and Password provide one of the most important security features for Online Banking, and are your unique identifier.
 Be sure not to share them with anyone – most frauds involving hijacked accounts originate with someone the victim knows.
 Sign up for eStatements - with eStatements your monthly statement cannot get lost or hung up in the mail nor will it sit in a mailbox until you retrieve it.

 Security experts have developed best practices for everyone to follow when using internet devices:

 - Public Wi-Fi hotspots that are shared by many users are not secure.
 If you need to access your account in public, try disabling the Wi-Fi and switching to your mobile network.
 Also remember that a stranger looking over your shoulder is still a threat to your online security when you are in public.

 - Create strong passwords.
 Experts advise a combination of upper and lower case letters, numbers and special characters.
 Do not use easily guessed passwords such as birthdays or telephone numbers.
 Because you can select and change your password at any time, you can prevent unauthorized online access to your accounts.

 - Always Log Off Online Banking when you are finished to ensure the protection of your personal information.
 Do not simply 'X' out.